bunkerity/bunkerweb/docs/integrations.md

 ## Docker Swarm

-Using bunkerized-nginx in a Docker Swarm cluster requires a shared folder accessible from both managers and workers (anything like NFS, GlusterFS, CephFS or even SSHFS will work).
 The deployment and configuration is very similar to the "Docker autoconf" one but with services instead of containers.
 A service based on the bunkerized-nginx-autoconf image needs to be scheduled on a manager node (don't worry it doesn't expose any network port for obvious security reasons).
 This service will listen for Docker Swarm events like service creation or deletion and generate the configuration according to the labels of each service.
-Once configuration generation is done, the bunkerized-nginx-autoconf service will send a reload order to all the bunkerized-nginx tasks so they can load the new configuration.
+Once configuration generation is done, the bunkerized-nginx-autoconf service will send the configuration files and a reload order to all the bunkerized-nginx tasks so they can apply the new configuration.
+If you need to deliver static files (e.g., html, images, css, js, ...) a shared folder accessible from all bunkerized-nginx instances is needed (you can use a storage system like NFS, GlusterFS, CephFS on the host or a [Docker volume plugin](https://docs.docker.com/engine/extend/)).

 <img src="https://github.com/bunkerity/bunkerized-nginx/blob/master/docs/img/swarm.png?raw=true" />

+TODO : without shared folder first then with shared folder (www, cache and letsencrypt)

 **We will assume that a shared directory is mounted at the /shared location on both your managers and workers.
 Keep in mind that bunkerized-nginx and autoconf are running as unprivileged users with UID and GID 101.
 You must set the rights and permissions of the subfolders in /shared accordingly.**